jangler/faunatone/README.md

 ## Status

-Faunatone has been used by the author and others to write music.
+Faunatone is not currently under active development.
+It has been used by the author and others to write music.
 It is functional and well-documented, although speed of implementation has mostly been prioritized over a "friendly" user interface.
 To me it feels fairly stable, but the user base is narrow, so undiscovered bugs probably exist.

-Faunatone is currently under active development, with a focus on adding new features and improving the user interface.

 ## Download